AdobeDocs/experience-platform.en/help/data-governance/labels/user-guide.md

 >[!NOTE]
 >
->If your data usage policies have already been created before you label your field, you may experience a governance policy violation dialog as soon as you apply labels to your new schema.
-This dialog indicates that there is already a usage policy in place that will be violated by the application of this label.
-Use the data lineage diagram to understand what other configurations you might need to change before being able to add the label to your schema field.
+>If your data usage policies were created before you labeled your field, you may encounter a governance policy violation dialog when you apply labels to your new schema.
+This dialog indicates that applying this label will violate an existing usage policy.
+Use the data lineage diagram to understand what other configuration changes need to be made before you can add the label to your schema field.
 >
 >![The data governance policy violation detected dialog with violation summary and data lineage diagram highlighted.](../images/labels/policy-violation-dialog.png)
 >